RH3D/E3NG_docs/printing.md

 be creative and make your own scheme and design.

 # PRINTING INSTRUCTIONS
-All files are already properly oriented for printing.
+All STL files are already properly oriented for printing.

 Some of the printed parts require 235x235 mm print area to fit the build plate.
 Ender 3 printers offer that but you may have to change your built plate size in slicer (including the avoid zones).

-Recommended printing with:
+Recommended print settings:
-4 perimeters
+- 4 perimeters
-5 top and bottom layers
+- 5 top and bottom layers
-30% infill
+- 30% infill
-0.2 mm layer height
+- 0.2 mm layer height
-No supports needed (there are some already build into the models) With recommended settings you will need around 1750 g of filament.
-Files are available at my printables profile – see the first page.
+- No supports (some of the parts have built-in supports - marked with a cross)

 # CALIBRATION PRINT AND TOLERANCES
 Before printing the parts, it is highly recommended to print the calibration cube.
 It contains essential features that are